cristinaluna/cristinaluna.github.io/README.md

 **Recent highlights:**
 - PhD dissertation in progress on ensamblajes gravitacionales in analog missions
 - Multiple conference presentations on space anthropology and human-robot interaction
-- Technical documentation for open-source robotics libraries
+- Hydrographical analyses of Martian drainage basins
-- Articles in preparation on bremmsstrahlung social and Latin American space imaginaries
+- Articles in preparation on Outer Space Anthropology
+- New method on Map Fusion using GA!

 *Because sometimes you need receipts for all those late nights reading about space simulation and robot ethics...*